 Pumpkin Chocolate Chip Cookies

-Pumpkin recipes are a fall staple that never disappoint.
-If you’re not one for traditional pumpkin pie (I’m not!), you can still enjoy the fall flavors in things like no-churn pumpkin pie ice cream, pumpkin pie dip, and baked pumpkin donuts!
+Pumpkin recipes are a fall staple that never disappoints.
+If you’re not one for traditional pumpkin pie (I’m not!), you can still enjoy the fall flavors in things like no-churn pumpkin pie ice cream, pumpkin pie dip, pumpkin bread, and baked pumpkin donuts!

 The second batch was perfection.
 I am excited to share it with you, I think you will absolutely love this recipe!